Salah Jahin: Song writer

 2010, The Egyptian Singer Tony Kaldas composed a song from his lyrics and sang it in a new different style, in a classical way with Piano.

 Political Cartoonist

 Jahin was a witty political cartoonist, where his sketches of everyday life over the course of four decades "made people laugh and cry at the same time."
-His drawings were a mainstay of Al-Ahram's daily editions form the1960s until his death in 1986, and at least two volumes published collections of his work in 1986, and 2013.
+His drawings were a mainstay of Al-Ahram's daily editions form the 1960s until his death in 1986, and at least two volumes published collections of his work in 1986, and 2013.
 Jahin's original sketches have also been exhibited.

 Trivia

 A Google Doodle on 25 December 2013 commemorated Jahin's 83rd birth anniversary.